oogles/djem/docs/topics/models.rst

 StaticAbstract
 ==============

-:class:`StaticAbstract` is a combination of :ref:`auditable`, :ref:`archivablemixin` and :ref:`versioningmixin`.
+:class:`StaticAbstract` is a combination of :ref:`auditable`, :ref:`archivable` and :ref:`versioningmixin`.
 It is designed as an abstract base class for models, rather than a mixin itself.
 It includes all the fields and functionality offered by each of the mixins, including:

 * :ref:`Maintaining the accuracy <auditable-maintaining-accuracy>` of ``date_modified`` and ``user_modified`` as changes are made.
 * Automatically and :ref:`atomically incrementing <versioningmixin-incrementing-version>` ``version`` as changes are made.
-* Allowing :ref:`archiving and unarchiving <archivablemixin-archiving-unarchiving>`.
+* Allowing :ref:`archiving and unarchiving <archivable-archiving-unarchiving>`.
 * Providing :ref:`ownership checking <auditable-ownership-checking>`.

 Usage